Suraj LabAmazon software engineer building backend systems and side projects.

 Failure Mode

-One of the clearest lessons from building agent systems is that language is a weak control surface.
+One of the most useful things I learned from building agent systems is that language is a weak enforcement mechanism.

 That is what deterministic gates do.